codeoutin/claude-code-agency/commands/task_finish.md

 - Zero lint errors (not just ≤ baseline)
 - Zero TypeScript errors (not just ≤ baseline)
 - Clean build with no validation bypasses
-- Dev server stable with no runtime errors
 - All functionality still works (no regression)

 ### CYCLE MANAGEMENT